-A merchant that advertises tools or materials on sale must have enough stock to meet demand.
+A merchant that advertises an item on sale must have enough stock to meet demand.

 Required note in advertisements